preetbhullar90/html-css-repository/README.md

 * No any issue left.
 ________________________________________________________________________________________________________________
 # Other Features
-* The logo has linked with home page when User will click on the logo it will take to the home page.
+* The logo is linked to the home page when the user will click on the logo it will take them to the home page.
-* In the form page,navigation bar and Email have a hover option when user will mouse over it.
-It will show diffrent colour.
-It is easy to understand for user that this is clickable links.
+* On the form page, navigation bar and email have a hover option.
+When the user will hover their mouse over it, it will show a different colour.
+This makes it easier to understand for the user that this is clickable link.
-* The home page blogs has also hover option when visiter will hover on it then images will zoom out.
+* The home page block also has a hover option when the visitor will hover on it then the images will zoom out.
 ________________________________________________________________________________________________________________

 # Feature Left to Implement

-* Navigation bar with hamburger logo on small screen.The reason why didn't do because i need to use javascript but this is only with HTML5 and CSS3.
+* Navigation bar with a hamburger logo on a small screen.
+The reason why didn't implement this is because I need to use JavaScript to do this but this project only uses HTML5 and CSS3.
-* Signup form and Email should give reponse to user on user Email.But again need javascript and datastroage oiption like mongodb.
+* The Signup form and email should give a response to the user on the users email.
+This could not be implemented because JavaScript and a data storage option like mongodb is need for this feature.
 ________________________________________________________________________________________________________________

 # Technologies Used